We explore how to structure earnouts for buyers and sellers in M&A and the use of performance metrics, earnout milestones & protection clauses in SPA.

 Though Hong Kong generally restricts the use of an individual’s personal data to circumstances where the individual has consented to such use, this restriction is relaxed in the context of a due diligence exercise where the objective is to assess whether or not to proceed with a proposed transfer of a business or property or a transfer of the shares in a business holding personal data.

-A purchaser may wish to rely upon the audited financial statements of the M&A target as part of its due diligence exercise.
+A purchaser may wish to rely upon the audited financial statements of the target as part of its due diligence exercise.
 The extent to which a purchaser may prudently do so is unsettled where the financial statements are not specifically prepared for the purchaser in the context of a business acquisition.

-Hong Kong law generally precludes the purchaser from any recourse under the law of negligence against the M&A target’s auditor in the event that the audited financial statements prove to be wrong.
-As a result, whilst the fact that the M&A target’s financial statements are audited may comfort the purchaser because an independent audit firm has reviewed the financial statements, it may be that a purchaser has no recourse to the M&A target’s auditors if these audited financial statements turn out to have been negligently prepared.
+Hong Kong law generally precludes the purchaser from any recourse under the law of negligence against the target’s auditor in the event that the audited financial statements prove to be wrong.
+As a result, whilst the fact that the target’s financial statements are audited may comfort the purchaser because an independent audit firm has reviewed the financial statements, it may be that a purchaser has no recourse against the target’s auditors if these audited financial statements turn out to have been negligently prepared.

-M&A disclosure letters typically include both general disclosures and specific disclosures.
+Disclosure letters typically include both general disclosures and specific disclosures.

-the M&A target company’s memorandum and articles of association or equivalent constitutional documents in the jurisdiction of the target’s incorporation;
+the target company’s memorandum and articles of association or equivalent constitutional documents in the jurisdiction of the target’s incorporation;

 all information contained in the agreement between the purchaser and the seller and any documents or transactions referred to therein;